 Casey at the mic

-PHOENIX, ARIZONA - New York Yankees manager Casey Stengel went on a verbal rampage today in baseball history (December 2, 1952).
+- New York Yankees manager TODAY IN BASEBALL - DECEMBER 2 - PHOENIX, ARIZONACasey Stengel went on a verbal rampage today in baseball history (December 2, 1952).
 His targets were several teams and Jackie Robinson.
 Robinson, who became the first black player of the modern era in 1947, stirred up emotions a few days earlier by criticizing the Yankees for not having hired a Black player.
-According to the United Press, while at a banquet in Phoenix Stengel reacted,
+According to the United Press, while at a banquet in Phoenix, Stengel reacted,